skyhookml/www.skyhookml.org/docs/tutorial_detector.md

 Now that we have trained an object detector, we can apply it on some new data!

 First, import the image or video files that you want to apply the detector on (go to Dashboard and press Import Data).
-If you're using our example dataset, then you can import video files from this URL: https://skyhookml.org/datasets/tokyo-videos.zip
+If you're using our example dataset, then you can import video files from this URL (via Datasets and then Import SkyhookML Dataset): https://skyhookml.org/datasets/tokyo-videos.zip

 Then, go to Dashboard, press Apply a Model, and select Object Detection.
 Choose the same model architecture that was used for training, and make sure to select Custom Model for the model type to use the model that was just trained rather than a pre-trained one.